nonnontrivial/ctts/README.md

 The first phase of this is to get the data and contruct the model:

 - ability to find nearest astronomical twilight for a lat,lon,datetime
-- definition of runtime-constructable features that are expected to impact sky brightness
+- definition of runtime-constructable features expected to impact sky brightness
 - ability to clean/aggregate data containing Xs -> y relationship and form model

 ## phase2

-Now that we have a model producing outputs that make sense, we need a cron task that can understand when a site's prediction should generate a notification:
+Now that we have a model producing outputs that make sense, there needs to be a daily cron jon that:

-- ability to store sites somewhere accessible (cloud sql)
-- ability to run prediction on sites on a schedule (cloud function + cloud scheduler)
-- ability to send a SMS (or imessage?) text to a number

-## phase3
+- determines which sites have brightness predicted to be above their threshold
+- publishes message containing info for sites above threshold